Asha-Empire/Game-Story/README.md

 #### 2505...

 In 2505, millions of people died in the nuclear attacks on Mars.
 Attacks on outposts around the Galilean Hub killed thousands of people, and attacks on Earth more than a billion people died.
-Meanwhile, Jupiter's moon Io was destroyed, and As a result, a very important civilian research laboratory was destroyed, along with its scientists and their families.
+Meanwhile, Jupiter's moon Io was destroyed, and As a result, a very important civilian research laboratory was destroyed by Earth namvy forces, along with its scientists and their families.

 #### 2512...